-UNITED NATIONS Iran is ready to help international envoy Kofi Annan's bid to bring peace to Syria, but if some countries do not want Tehran at a meeting of global powers then "that's their problem," Iran's U.N.
+UNITED NATIONS (Reuters) - Iran is ready to help international envoy Kofi Annan’s bid to bring peace to Syria, but if some countries do not want Tehran at a meeting of global powers then “that’s their problem,” Iran’s U.N.
 Ambassador Mohammad Khazaee said on Wednesday.

 The meeting, called by Annan, will take place in Geneva on Saturday to work out a way to end the worsening conflict in Syria and bring about a political transition.

 The United States, Britain and France have accused Iran of helping President Bashar al-Assad’s government to commit atrocities in its campaign to crush the 16-month-old uprising against his rule.
 They have also accused Tehran of covertly developing atomic weapons, a charge Iran denies.